pablrod/perl-Dash/README.md

 - Main package and class for apps is Dash
 - Component suites will use Perl package convention, I mean: dash\_html\_components will be Dash::Html::Components, although for new component suites you could use whatever package name you like
 - Instead of decorators we'll use plain old callbacks
+- Callback context is available as the last parameter of the callback but without the response part
 - Instead of Flask we'll be using [Mojolicious](https://metacpan.org/pod/Mojolicious) (Maybe in the future [Dancer2](https://metacpan.org/pod/Dancer2))

 In the SYNOPSIS you can get a taste of how this works and also in [the examples folder of the distribution](https://metacpan.org/release/Dash) or directly in [repository](https://github.com/pablrod/perl-Dash/tree/master/examples).
 The full Dash tutorial is ported to Perl in those examples folder.